-Waldo Hotel, a defunct hotel in downtown Clarksburg, West Virginia, is undergoing rehabilitation after years of abandonment.
+Waldo Hotel is a defunct hotel in downtown Clarksburg, West Virginia.

 Goff, a millionaire lawyer and businessman, had served as a member of Congress, Secretary of the Navy during the Hayes administration, an attorney and a federal appellate judge.3 When he died in 1920, the hotel was passed onto his sons, Guy D. Goff and Waldo Goff.7

-In 1923, Guy Goff occupied a suite of rooms on the 4th floor, and was declared his official residence when he served a term in the United States Senate from 1925 to 1931.7 The Waldo served as a meeting place for conservative Republican Senators who had wanted to block the presidential nomination of Herbert Hoover, and attempting to best him with Goff.
+In 1923, Guy Goff moved into the Waldo into a suite of rooms on the 4th floor, declaring it his official residence when he served a term in the United States Senate from 1925 to 1931.7 The Waldo later served as a meeting place for conservative Republican senators who had wanted to block the presidential nomination of Herbert Hoover and replace Hoover with Goff.
 That movement ultimately failed.

-In 2000, the Waldo was purchased for $150,000 by the McCabe Land Co., whose stated purpose was to prevent the historic hotel from being demolished.4 The company kept the structure for a year and sold it to the Vandalia Heritage Foundation for $195,000.
+In 2000, the Waldo Hotel was purchased for $150,000 by the McCabe Land Company who had expressed interest in restoring the building.4 McCabe sold it to the Vandalia Heritage Foundation in 2001 for $195,000.

-In August 2009, the city of Clarksburg gave the Foundation one year to begin some sort of restoration work.3 The Foundation said that a full restoration of the Waldo would cost approximately $22 million.
-The first phase of the project, a partial rehabilitation of the roof, was fractionally funded through $100,000 in state historic preservation grant money.
-The grant, however, required matching funding and the Foundation expressed difficulty in obtaining funding because of the recession.
+With no work progressing on restoring the Waldo, the city of Clarksburg in August 2009 gave Vandalia one year to submit a timeline of rehabilitating the building.3 Vandalia replied that a full restoration of the Waldo Hotel would cost $22 million and that the first phrase, a partial roof replacement, was fractionally funded through a $100,000 state historic preservation grant.
+The grant, however, required matching funding and that the matching dollars was not obtainable due to the national recession.

-On March 22 and 23, 2010, contractors for the Vandalia Heritage Foundation removed piping and heating units from the hotel to jump start renovations to the Waldo.3 The items were sold for scrap, with the revenue being set aside to help pay for the matching funding for the temporary rehabilitation of the roof.
+In March 2010, contractors for Vandalia removed piping and heating units from the hotel to jump start renovations to the Waldo.3 The items were sold for scrap, with the revenue being set aside to help pay to supposedly pay for matching funding for the roof repairs.